IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/David_Mermin" target="_blank">N. David Mermin</a>

+>“No theorist in his right mind would have invented quantum mechanics unless forced to by data.”

+― <a href="https://en.wikipedia.org/wiki/Craig_Hogan " target="_blank">Craig Hogan</a>

 >“The general struggle for existence of animate beings is not a struggle for raw materials – these, for organisms, are air, water and soil, all abundantly available – nor for energy which exists in plenty in any body in the form of heat, but a struggle for negative entropy, which becomes available through the transition of energy from the hot sun to the cold earth.”

 >“Was it a god who wrote these lines…” [After seeing Maxwell's equations for the first time]